Joohansson/NanoRPCProxy/README.md

 **In reality, it can be used for Nano wallets, exchanges, block explorers, public APIs, monitor systems, Point of Sale or anything that communicates with a node.**

 The built-in token system makes it possible to serve requests beyond the default limits and monetize your backend via direct Nano token purchases.
+More info in the [token section](#the-token-system).

 Demo clients/code for Curl, JS, REACT, Python and Flask are available to test your own server.